iOS

 You will need the device id to start tracking, check the Identify devices section for instructions on how to get it.

-Follow the Start Tracking tutorial to learn how to control device tracking from your backend.
+Follow the Track Work tutorial to learn how to control device tracking from your backend.

 Dashboard